 Washington D.C. – Today, Reps.
 Ro Khanna (CA-17) and Carolyn Maloney (NY-12) sent a letter requesting the House Judiciary Committee to convene a hearing addressing nonconsensual condom removal, commonly known as “stealthing.”

-Washington, D.C. – Rep. Ro Khanna (CA-17) issued the following statement in celebration of Filipino American History Month:
+Washington, D.C. – Rep. Khanna issued the following statement in celebration of Filipino American History Month: